New Jersey Medical Malpractice Wrongful Death Attorneys

 Contact a New Jersey Wrongful Death Attorney Today

-New Jersey law limits the time in which survivors are able to file a wrongful death claim to two years from the date the victim passed.
-Therefore, it is important that you contact us as soon as you feel you are able, so that we can begin taking the steps that are needed to get you the justice you are owed.
+New Jersey law limits the time survivors can file a wrongful death claim to two years from the date the victim passed.
+Therefore, it is important that you contact us as soon as you feel you can so that we can begin taking the steps needed to get you the justice you are owed.
 Call us at (973) 364-8300 or contact us online for a free consultation and let us get to work for you.